federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 The second dimension I would like to explore is time.
 Interesting questions could be:

--   *Which shapes do the conditional (i.e., by continent) distributions of co-productions through time have?*
+-   *Which shapes do the conditional (i.e., by continent) distributions of co-productions through time have?
+Are the shapes fully genuine, or is any part biased due to same-continent co-productions?*

 -   *Which are the golden and silver periods of cinema, if any, for each of the represented countries in the list?*